LazaUK/AlexaGadgetKit-LegoEV3/README.md

 If not, don't worry.
 Start with Step 0 below to setup the environment and then follow all other steps below in sequence.
 ## Pre-requisites:
-For this tutorial, you would need the following components:
+For this tutorial, you would need the following hardware components:
 - Lego Mindstorms EV3 Robotics Kit.
 See the [Amazon link](https://www.amazon.co.uk/LEGO-31313-MINDSTORMS-Servo-Motor-Programmable/dp/B00BMKLVJ6);
 - Amazon Echo device compatible with Alexa Gadget Toolkit.
 See the [Documentation link](https://developer.amazon.com/docs/alexa-gadgets-toolkit/understand-alexa-gadgets-toolkit.html#devices);
+- Computer with Internet connectivity
 ![ev3-and-echo](images/EV3_and_Echo_scene.jpg)

 ## Step 0 - Setup
 - Build your **EV3 robot**, following the instructions from the [Lego manual](https://www.lego.com/cdn/cs/set/assets/blt2fdb839be7a53b96/31313_EV3RSTORM_2016.pdf).
-- Next, install **ev3dev** (Debian Linux system based operating system), so that you launch Python 3.x based applications  on your EV3 Brick.
-Detailed instruction can be found [here](https://www.ev3dev.org/docs/getting-started/)
+- Next, install **ev3dev** (Debian Linux based operating system), so that you can launch Python 3.x based applications  on your EV3 Brick.
+Detailed installation instruction can be found [here](https://www.ev3dev.org/docs/getting-started/)
 > **Note:** You need to complete steps 1 to 6 in **eve3dev** installation above.
 As a reward, in Step 6 EV3 robot will be able to read your fortune :-)
-- tt
+- Last, but not the least - you need to install Visual Studio Code on your computer.
+And then

 test